Saint Lucy: Dante

-Lucy first appears in Canto 2 of Inferno, the first canticle of Dante Alighieri's Divine Comedy, as the messenger sent to Beatrice from "The blessed Dame" (the Virgin Mary), to rouse Beatrice to send Virgil to Dante's aid.
+In Dante Alighieri's Divine Comedy Lucy first appears in Canto 2 of Inferno as the messenger sent to Beatrice from "The blessed Dame" (the Virgin Mary), to rouse Beatrice to send Virgil to Dante's aid.
 Henry Fanshawe Tozer identifies Lucia as representing "illuminative grace".
 According to Robert Pogue Harrison and Rachel Jacoff, Lucia's appearance in this intermediary role is to reinforce the scene in which Virgil tries to fortify Dante's courage to begin the journey through the inferno.

 In Purgatorio 9.52–63, Lucy carries a sleeping Dante to the entrance to purgatory.
 Since Lucy represents light, her appearance in Purgatorio 9 mirrors her appearance in Inferno 2; both times she carries him out of darkness.
 Lucy's light symbolism also explains why Dante tells this evening scene in Purgatorio 9 through the lens of the dawn.
 She carries him both out of the literal darkness to a new day, as well as the figurative darkness to lead him to salvation.

 Then in Paradiso 32, Dante places her opposite Adam within the Mystic Rose in Canto XXXII of the Paradiso.
 Lucy may also be seen as a figure of Illuminating Grace or Mercy or even Justice.